ddunwoody/giovanni/README.txt

 == Usage

+=== Install Ruby and RubyGems

+Giovanni is tested with Ruby 1.8.7-p72 and RubyGems 1.3.3 on Linux.
+It probably works on Mac OS X and probably doesn't work on Windows.

+=== Download and install Giovanni RubyGem

+Go to Bamboo[https://spangler.intra.btexact.com/bamboo/browse/DEPLOYMENT-GIOVANNI/latest] > Artifacts > Gem.

+Type <tt>sudo gem install -l giovanni-<i>version</i>.gem</tt>.
+You will be prompted to install any dependent gems you don't already have (for example Capistrano).

 === Giovannify your project

 Change into the directory that contains the pom.xml file of the artifact you wish to deploy.
 This